 In order to be compliant with federal regulations pertaining to the admission and enrollment of international students, the Office of International Admissions (OIA) must review all international applicants the department wishes to accept.
 OIA checks and verifies all academic documents, test scores and financial documentation, as well as the offer letter from the department.
 After reviewing submitted dossiers, OIA enters a decision in UB's Graduate Application System ("Accept Provisional" or "Accept Final").
 This action triggers an automatic email confirmation of acceptance to the student from the dean of the Graduate School.

-Graduate students with TOEFL scores below the standard cut-off scores may be admitted to UB under the following condition: The student must enroll in and successfully complete one of two full-time intensive English programs in the UB English Language Institute (ELI), depending on score received, as detailed below:
+Graduate applicants with English language proficiency test scores below the standard cut-off scores may be admitted to UB under the following condition: The student must enroll in and successfully complete one of two full time intensive English programs (IEP) in the UB English Language Institute (ELI), depending on score received, as detailed below:

-In addition, new SEVIS regulations (2016) no longer permit a "combined" I-20 issued for both the ELI language study and the degree program study.
-Students admitted with conditional admission will be issued an I-20 for the ELI study only.
-Upon successfully completing the ELI study, a "continuing" I-20 will be issued for the degree study.
+In addition, SEVIS regulations do not permit a "combined" I-20 issued for both the IEP language study and the degree program study.
+Students admitted with conditional admission will be issued a “stand alone” I-20 for the IEP study only.
+Upon successfully completing the IEP program, a "continuing" I-20 will be issued for the degree study.

 International applicants who desire or need to improve their English language proficiency may do so through the university's English Language Institute, which offers Intensive English Programs during the fall, spring and summer semesters.
 For further information, contact the English Language Institute, 320 Baldy Hall, North Campus, 716-645-2077.

 Unless exempted or waived from the requirement, all international applicants must demonstrate proficiency in the English language by submitting official test scores from one of the following English language proficiency tests: